bob-fornal/work-notes/Cloud/AWS/CSAA/Route-53.md

 ## What is a DNS?

-DNS = Domain Name System which translates the human friendly hostnames into the machine IP addresses.
+DNS = Domain Name System which translates the human-friendly hostnames into the machine IP addresses.

 * DNS is the backbone of the Internet.
-* DNS uses hierarchical naming structure.
+* DNS uses a hierarchical naming structure.

 ### Terminologies